 Institutions of higher learning typically are not as vulnerable to economic downswings, and they help to provide an area with a more solid

+Institutions of higher learning typically are not as vulnerable to economic downswings and help provide an area with a more stable

 employment base.
-Institutions of higher learning typically are not as vulnerable to economic downswings and help provide an area with a

-more stable employment base.
 The Cincinnati PMSA has many universities and colleges.
-University of Cincinnati is the largest with and
+University of Cincinnati is the largest with an enrollment of

 Recreational and Regional Attractions: